 Score 21-22: acceptable knowledge of the topics, acceptable exposition skills, acceptable argumentative skills.
 The student is not completely able to frame the development of the themes of physics in the proper socio-cultural context.
 Score 18-20: minimal knowledge of the topics, acceptable exposition skills, not well developed argumentative skills, but at least minimally present.
 The student is barely able to frame the development of the themes of physics in the proper socio-cultural context.
 Insufficient score: the student does not have an acceptable knowledge of the contents of the topics treated during the course, is not able to justify their claims and to frame the development of the themes of physics in the proper socio-cultural context.
-EDUCATIONAL OBJECTIVES To present a historical and historiographical framework of physics.
+EDUCATIONAL OBJECTIVES To present a historical, historiographical and epistemological framework of physics.
 To focus on key ideas in History of Physics, on experiments and particularly significant events for the advancement of scientific knowledge, on models of scientific progress.
 To emphasize the role of History of Physics in researcher and teacher training.
-To historically reconstruct the contents of Physics and the basic elements of the experimental method, discussing them in the socio-cultural contexts in which they are developed.
-To relate the development of Physics with that of other scientific, and non-scientific, disciplines.
+To highlight the conceptual, epistemological, linguistic and didactic nodes of the teaching and learning processes of physics To historically reconstruct the contents of Physics and the basic elements of the experimental method, discussing them in the socio-cultural contexts in which they are developed.
+To relate the development of Physics with that of other scientific, and non- scientific, disciplines.
 To highlight the role of science in Culture and in the technological and social development.
-TEACHING METHODS The course is held during the second semester of the third year of the graduation course in Physical Sciences.
-The educational activities are carried out through lectures, reading and commentary of original historical texts, viewing and commentary of videos.
+TEACHING METHODS The educational activities are carried out through lectures, reading and commentary of original historical texts, viewing and commentary of videos.
 At the end of the course students can choose to give a brief (half an hour) lecture, during which a subject of History of Physics of their choice is presented and discussed with the teacher and the classmates.
 These lectures allow students to test their skills in exposing a topic and discussing it with the teacher and classmates.
-SUGGESTED BIBLIOGRAPHY Testi di Riferimento: Karoly Simonyi: "A Cultural History of Physics", CRC Press - Taylor & Francis, 2012 Alessandro Braccesi: "Una storia della fisica classica.
+SUGGESTED BIBLIOGRAPHY Testi di Riferimento (Recommended books): Alessandro Braccesi: "Una storia della fisica classica.
 Dalla leva al moto browniano", Zanichelli, Bologna, 1992.
 Alessandro Braccesi: "Al di la' dell'intuizione.
 Per una storia della fisica del ventesimo secolo.
 Relativita' e quantistica", Bononia University Press, Bologna, 2008.
-Thomas Kuhn: La struttura delle rivoluzioni scientifiche, Piccola Biblioteca Einaudi, 2009 Testi e pubblicazioni forniti dal docente.
+Thomas Kuhn: La struttura delle rivoluzioni scientifiche, Piccola Biblioteca Einaudi, 2009 Testi e pubblicazioni forniti dal docente (books and papers provided by the teacher).